paulcraig/biochem_jupyter_notebook/Workshop_plagiarized_to_biochem/03-multiple_files_biochem_jupyter_notebook.md

 In order to get all of the files which match a specific pattern, we will use the wildcard character `*`.

 ```
-file_location = os.path.join('data', 'outfiles', '*.out')
+file_location = os.path.join('data', 'PDB_files', '*.pdb')
 print(file_location)
 ```
 {: .language-python}
 ```
-data/outfiles/*.out
+data/PDB_files/*.pdb
 ```
 {: .output}

-This specifies that we want to look for all the files in a directory called `data/outfiles` that end in ".out".
+This specifies that we want to look for all the files in a directory called `data/PDB_files` that end in ".pdb".
 The * is the wildcard character which matches any character.

 Next we are going to use a function called `glob` in the library called `glob`.
 It is a little confusing since the function and the library have the same name, but we will see other examples where this is not the case later.
 The output of the function `glob` is a list of all the filenames that fit the pattern specified in the input.
 The input is the file location.
 ```